jaroslavlanger/jaroslavlanger/code/git/git.md

 # Change to a branch
 git checkout BRANCH_NAME

-# Change the current branch to master
+# Change the current branch to main
-git checkout master
+git checkout main

 # Crate branch and check out to it in one step
 git checkout -b BRANCH_NAME